 4. Leverage the power of the cloud (and automation)

-Thanks to the rapid increase in cloud-based computing power and AI-powered systems, automation has taken over many aspects of business.
+Thanks to the rapid increase in cloud-based computing power and AI-powered systems, automation has taken over many aspects of a business.
 Nowadays, most software developers can perfect their apps and programs thanks to automation testing and RPA (Robotic Process Automation) technology that speeds up complicated and tedious tasks.

 Other automated and cloud-powered software solutions for businesses include WMS (Warehouse Management Systems), cloud-hosted automatic inventory solutions that monitor, report, and update a company’s inventory with every shipment, delivery, sale, and transfer.